 1.1 Market definition

-A SaaS - "software as a service" - is a new model of software distribution.
-Two characteristics distinguish a SaaS from traditional software: its remote use and its price.
+SaaS - "software as a service" - is a new software distribution model.
+Two characteristics distinguish SaaS from traditional software: remote use and price.

-In the case of traditional software, it is used as a physical product, of which the user acquires definitive ownership upon purchase.
-The acquisition of the Family Office Pack is a typical example of this first type of software.
+In the case of traditional software, it is used as a physical product, of which the user acquires definitive ownership on purchase.
+The purchase of the Office Family Pack is a typical example of this first type of software.

-Conversely, a SaaS is used remotely and with variable pricing.
-According to the firm Gartner A SaaS can be defined as a " application that is owned, offered and managed by one or more vendors.
-The vendor offers this application based on a set of codes and definitions for the data that are used based on a "one-to-many"with revenues indexed to frequency of use or generated on a subscription basis ".
-Salesforce or SAP are some of the best known examples used by companies.
-SaaS is therefore not used as physical software but virtual software that is used as a service through the cloud
+SaaS, on the other hand, is used remotely, with variable pricing.
+According to GartnersaaS can be defined as "an application that is owned, offered and managed by one or more vendors.
+The provider offers this application on the basis of a set of codes and definitions relating to the data used, based on a "one-to-many" model. one-to-many " model, with revenues indexed to frequency of use or generated on a subscription basis.
+Salesforce and SAP are among the best-known and most widely used examples.
+SaaS is therefore not used as physical software, but as virtual software used as a service through the cloud.

-However, the understanding of the SaaS market remains variable due to the complexity of the services offered by software publishers.
+However, understanding the SaaS market remains variable, given the complexity of the services offered by software publishers.

-- By its use, SaaS is considered as a full-fledged software that meets a specific need of the company as for example the management of human resources.
-SaaS is then a integral part of the cloud computing system
+- SaaS is seen as a software product in its own right, meeting a specific business need, such as human resources management.
+SaaS is then an integral part of the cloud computing system.

-- By its commercialization, SaaS is considered as a marketable IT solution in the same way as a hardware (a computer) or a service (consulting among others) but in the form of a subscription rather than an acquisition
+- When it comes to marketing, SaaS is seen as an IT solution that can be marketed in the same way as hardware (a computer) or a service (consulting, for example), but as a subscription rather than an acquisition.

 In the first approach, SaaS is the ultimate pillar of the three elements used by cloud computing.
-The objective of the cloud is to provide users, private or public, with remote computing or storage capacities SaaS thus complements the other two pillars of the cloud.
-The first, the infrastructure - or "IaaS" (Infrastructure as a service) - which is necessary to establish a remote network.
-The second, the platform - or "Paas" (Platform as a service) - allowing the establishment of a dedicated software hosting environment that SaaS represents
+The aim of cloud computing is to make computing or storage capacity available to users, whether private or public, remotely.
+SaaS thus complements the other two pillars of cloud computing.
+The first is infrastructure - or "IaaS" (Infrastructure as a Service) - which is required to set up a remote network.
+The second, the platform - or "PaaS" (Platform as a service) - enabling the establishment of a dedicated environment for hosting the software that SaaS represents.

-From this perspective, SaaS is the heir to the application services, known as ASPs (Application Service Providers).
-SaaS has orchestrated a fundamental difference from its predecessor, whose principle was to install and use their applications directly on a computer.
-By changing the way applications are used through the Internet, SaaS not only changes the way applications are used, but also the way they are used the main interest lies in their remote use, but also the possibilities of integration and partnership.
+From this perspective, SaaS is the heir to application services, known as ASP (Application Service Provider).
+SaaS orchestrated a fundamental difference from its predecessor, whose principle was to install and use applications directly on a computer.
+By revolutionizing the use of applications via the Internet, SaaS has not only changed the way applications are used - the main benefit of which lies in their remote use - but also the possibilities for integration and partnership.

-From a commercial point of view, SaaS is integrated into the software segment, and is therefore one of the three traditional segments of the IT industry alongside hardware (i.e. computers, mobile phones) and services (i.e. management consulting and database integration) The software segment includes networking, IT development and usage applications.
-These applications are physical (traditional software) or remote (SaaS).
+From a commercial point of view, SaaS is integrated into the software segment, and is therefore one of the three traditional segments of the IT industry, alongside hardware (i.e. computer, mobile) and software.i.e. computer, mobile) and services (i.e. management consulting and database integration).
+The software segment covers networking, development and usage applications.
+These applications are either physical (traditional software) or remote (SaaS).

-SaaS is intended for private and professional use.
+SaaS is designed for both private and professional use.
 In this context of professional use, SaaS supports companies across the entire value chain.
-Several categories of software are thus commonly distinguished:
+Several categories of software are commonly distinguished:

 - Customer relationship management (e.g.: relationship history).
-They are grouped under the name of CRM - Customer Relationship Management
+These are known as CRM - Customer Relationship Management;

 - Product management (e.g. after-sales service, localization).
-They are grouped under the name PLM - Product Lifecycle Management;
+These are known as PLM - Product Lifecycle Management;

 - Design (e.g. computer-aided manufacturing).